richardloxley/smart_meter_to_emoncms/README.md

 ### EMONCMS_ELECTRICITY_INPUT ###

 The name of the input in EmonCMS for the electricity imported (in watts), e.g. "electricity", "import", "meter_import", etc.  Leave blank if you don't want to import electricity data.

 If it doesn't yet exist it will be created by the script.
 If you want to import historical data it's best to let it be created by the script, as the script will only import data later than the most recent reading (if any) in EmonCMS.

+### EMONCMS_ELECTRICITY_PRODUCTION_INPUT ###

+The name of the input in EmonCMS for the electricity exported (in watts), e.g. "production", "export", "meter_export", etc.  Leave blank if you don't want to import electricity production data.

+If it doesn't yet exist it will be created by the script.
+If you want to import historical data it's best to let it be created by the script, as the script will only import data later than the most recent reading (if any) in EmonCMS.